Understanding the Great Depression: Causes, consequences, and the road to recovery

 The result was that after all their stocks had been sold, people were still in debt.

-With wealth gone and people now no longer able to pay for their hire-purchase items, banks had no money left.
+With their wealth gone, people were now no longer able to pay for their hire-purchase items.

 As a result, banks all across America were forced to close.
 More than 5000 banks shut between 1930 and 1932.